 receive rapid data updates through this API, as long as the exercise belongs to

-allows you to record your run, display live metrics on your device, and record
+lets users record their run, displays live metrics on their device, and records

 data for further analysis.

-To test that your app is receiving data updates from Health Services, manually set your device to emit data as if a user is engaged in an exercise.
+To test that your app is receiving data updates from Health Services, manually set your device to emit data as if a user were engaged in an exercise.

-See Testing with synthetic data for more information.
+See Use synthetic data with Health Services for more information.